 - How it works the service will receive money from clients for legal services.
-This could include legal fees, alternative dispute resolution (ADR) costs, settlement money and disbursements (money lawyers spend on behalf of clients, such as fees for expert witnesses); - The service holds the money separately from their own money; - Any money paid in by a client can only be paid out with their consent;
+This could include legal fees, alternative dispute resolution (ADR) costs, settlement money and disbursements (money lawyers spend on behalf of clients, such as fees for expert witnesses); The service holds the money separately from their own money; Any money paid in by a client can only be paid out with their consent; - The fees for using the service;

-- The fees for using the service; - The service is insured.
+- The service is insured.
 You can state by whom; - The service is authorised/regulated by or registered with the Financial Conduct Authority (FCA).
 You can also provide the FCA reference number; and - Clients can complain to the Financial Ombudsman Service. - 7) You, barristers in chambers or the BSB entity is registered for VAT, and you can provide your VAT number(s) on request.

-This will give confidence to professional clients such as solicitors and may be useful to them.
+This may be useful to professional clients such as solicitors.